salmonb/webfx/.github/README.md

 For the Web, WebFX will compile the application into a traditional self-contained pure JavaScript webapp (with no plugin or server required for its execution in the browser).

+⚠️ As mentioned above, the mobile versions of the demos below are not compatible with 32-bit devices.

 ## Graphical demos

 These demos have been written using open-source libraries ported to WebFX (links to original libraries below).